What is enterprise sales, and why should it matter to you?

 Implementation and Onboarding

-Let’s dive into the exciting process of implementing and onboarding your new clients or stakeholders!
-This is the phase where you take all your hard work into negotiation and closing deals and turn it into reality.
+Let’s probe the exciting process of implementing and onboarding your new clients or stakeholders!
+This is the phase where you put all your hard work into negotiation and closing deals and turn them into reality.

 Here are three key steps to guide you through this process: